 Hamsters are very popular pets, but sometimes they don't get the foods and treats they need to thrive.
-Understanding what hamsters can eat is essential to help them thrive.
-Hamsters need special diets in order to stay healthy, so make sure you give them the foods and treats they need to maintain optimal health.
+Understanding what hamsters can eat is essential to help them maintain optimal health.
+Hamsters need special diets in order to stay healthy, so make sure you give them the foods and treats they need to be well.

 A Hamster's Proper Diet

 Hamsters are omnivorous, which means they eat both plants and insects.
 Hamsters are not known to be picky eaters, either.
 They will eat almost anything edible that you give to them--including foods that aren't safe--if they are hungry enough.
 That's why you need to make sure anything that's provided is beneficial to your pet's health.

 Your hamster's diet should be full of variety.
 Include the following in their bowl: